taufik-nurrohman/arch/README.md

 Think of this project as your home folder.
 Configuration files are intended only to decorate the `openbox` and `tint2` (and also to set the wallpaper).
 Application styles are not handled by these files.
 You have to find the right theme to be combined with this dark color scheme.

 Copy and paste the files to your home folder.
-Open all files under `~/.config/autostart` folder and then replace `/home/taufik/` with `/home/YOUR_USER_NAME/` if it is there.

 Remove this `README.md` file and then restart your computer!